openstack/charm-neutron-api-plugin-arista/src/README.md

 # Overview

-This principle charm provides the Arista ML2 Plugin support to the OpenStack Neutron API service.
+This subordinate charm provides the Arista ML2 Plugin support to the OpenStack Neutron API service.

 When this charm is related to the neutron-api charm it will install the